battre/autocomplete-attribute-explainer/README.md

   corresponds to a state and an `address-level2` corresponds to a city.
 This is an incorrect assumption.
-In Mexico for example, the state ("Estado") is subdivided into municipalities ("Municipio"), or in case of Mexico City into boroughs ("Delegaciones").
+In Mexico for example, the state ("Estado") is subdivided into municipalities ("Municipio"), or in case of Mexico City into boroughs ("Delegaciónes").
 The municipalities are again subdivided into cities ("Ciudad").
 A correct mapping according to the autocomplete spec would be:
   * Estado = `address-level1`
   * Municipio = `address-level2`